 Did you know massaging coconut oil into your skin will dissolve a day’s worth of bacteria, dirt and debris gathered in the oil in your pores?

 Were you aware that apple cider vinegar contains acetic acid, which combats bacteria and helps to even out skin tone, as well as working to restore the skin’s natural pH balance?

-Five genius ways to banish spots using natural products from your kitchen cabinet
+Five genius ways to banish acne using products from your kitchen cupboard

 And did you realise that avocados are as nourishing for your skin on the outside as they are for you on the inside, full of vitamins and skin-beneficial fats including lecithin, helpful in boosting collagen?
 Us neither.

 If you're intrigued by the power of all things natural and how they can boost your beauty regime, we've shared three beauty food recipes to get you started.

 This gentle exfoliating cleanser is great for all skin types, especially sensitive skin.
 Oatmeal nourishes as it gently removes dry skin cells, surface dirt and bacteria.
 Coconut oil hydrates and softens, and also helps dissolve impurities (coconut oil can be replaced with olive or sunflower oil, which also work well for sensitive skin).
 Chamomile tea soothes skin while delivering a high concentration of antioxidants, which help fight skin-damaging free radicals, replenish and rejuvenate.
 You can easily buy fine oatmeal, or make your own by grinding oats in a food processor until finely ground.
 If you don’t have oatmeal or oats to hand, you can increase the quantity of chamomile tea or alternatively use ground almonds or dark or light soft brown sugar instead.